Selone

 In chemistry, a selone (also known as a selenoketone) is the structural analog of a ketone where selenium replaces oxygen.
+Their primary application is for chemical analysis.

 Selenium-77 is one of the isotopes of selenium that is stable and naturally occurring, so selenoketone-containing chemicals can be analyzed by nuclear magnetic resonance spectroscopy (NMR).
 Selones can be used as chiral derivatizing agents for 77Se-NMR.
 Chiral oxazolidineselones can be used for stereoselective control of aldol reactions, analogous to the Evans aldol reaction that uses oxazolidinones, which allows 77Se-NMR to be used to determine the diastereomeric ratio of the aldol product.

 Selenobenzophenone reversibly dimerizes.
-It is known to undergo cycloaddition with 1,3-dienes in a reaction similar to the Diels-Alder reaction.
+It is known to undergo cycloaddition with 1,3-dienes in reactions similar to the Diels-Alder reactions.